testanalysis/SWE-Assignment/README.md

    Before running the application, ensure that you have the following installed:

    Docker: You can download and install Docker from here: https://docs.docker.com/engine/install/

    Docker Compose: This should come pre-installed with Docker Desktop.
 If not, follow the Docker Compose installation instructions.

+   Postman: You can download and install Postman from here: https://www.postman.com/downloads/

 **How to Run the Application**